Neill Hall, Room 209

 - Supporting courses (8 credits)

 Two supporting courses, as approved by the department.
 Such courses are significantly devoted to the area of the former Soviet Union and Eastern Europe.
-Preapproved courses include:RUSS 272 - The Post-Soviet Sphere, RUSS 364 - Culture and Revolution, HIST 260 - Rise/Fall of Tsarist Russia, HIST 262 - Soviet Union and Successors, RUSS 246 - Comparative Democratization, INTL 225 - Comparative Economic Systems, INTL 325 - China, Russia and Central Europe in Transition, INTL 285 - Ethnicity and Nationalism in Central and Eastern Europe, INTL 317 - Writers and Power: The European East in the 20th Century.
+Preapproved courses include:RUSS 272 - The Post-Soviet Sphere, RUSS 364 - Culture and Revolution, HIST 260 - Rise/Fall of Tsarist Russia, HIST 262 - Revolutionary Russia and the Soviet Union, 1856-2000, RUSS 246 - Comparative Democratization, INTL 225 - Comparative Economic Systems, INTL 325 - China, Russia and Central Europe in Transition, INTL 285 - Ethnicity and Nationalism in Central and Eastern Europe, INTL 317 - Writers and Power: The European East in the 20th Century.
 SOCI 280 - Indigenous Peoples' Movements in Global Context may count toward the major if the final project concerns an indigenous group in Russia/the former Soviet Union.
 Appropriate topics courses include HIST 294 - Vikings, Tatars, Slavs - and MUSI 394 - Shostakovich.

 Russian Studies Minor